exo-addons/video-wiki-macro/README.md

-deo Wiki Macro
+Video Wiki Macro
 ================

-This addon add a macro in the wiki which allows to insert a video in a wiki page.
+This addon adds a macro in the wiki which allows to insert a video in a wiki page.
 This addon has been inspired by the [XWiki Video Macro](http://extensions.xwiki.org/xwiki/bin/view/Extension/Video+Macro).

 Getting Started